 - Make sure external doors have sturdy well-installed dead-bolt locks and are made of solid wood or metal.
 Sliding glass doors are easily accessible, so install a lock, place a broomstick, or dowel in the track to jam the door.
-When you move into a new house or apartment, re-key the locks. - Clearly display your house number, and give an extra key to a trusted neighbor.
-Never hide a key outside. - Install a peephole or wide-angle viewer in all entry doors, and cut back shrubbery that hides doors and windows. - ♦ Lock double hung windows with key locks or pins, install bright outside lights, motion detection lighting, and keep them on at night. - ♦ If you travel, use timers to turn lights off and on in different areas of your home throughout the evening. - Consider buying an audible alarm system, the sound will draw attention to your home in an emergency.
-If your home or apartment is burglarized, promptly report it to police regardless of whether anything is taken or not.
+When you move into a new house or apartment, re-key the locks. - Clearly display your house number.
+Never hide a key outside. - Install a peephole or wide-angle viewer in all entry doors and cut back shrubbery that hides doors and windows. - Lock double hung windows with key locks or pins, install bright outside lights, motion detection lighting, and keep them on at night. - If you travel, use timers to turn lights off and on in different areas of your home throughout the evening. - Consider buying an audible alarm system, the sound will draw attention to your home in an emergency.
+If your home or apartment is burglarized, promptly report it to the police regardless of whether anything is taken.